-When I announced to my friends that I was leaving full-time work to travel the world, the first thing I was usually asked was ‘for how long?’.
-My answer: ‘hopefully permanently, or at least as long as I want to’.
-I would instantly see the confusion on their faces.
-When I tell a stranger that I am travelling non-stop, I can see the same burning question.
-Most people are too shy to ask what they really want to know – how do you afford to travel the world?
+When I announced to my friends that I was leaving full-time work and my life in London to travel the world, the first thing I was usually asked was ‘for how long?’.
+My answer: ‘Hopefully permanently, or at least as long as I want to’.
+I would instantly see the confusion on their faces as they wondered – how do you afford to travel the world full-time?

 So how do we afford it?